harlan-zw/unlighthouse/docs/content/1.guide/guides/generating-static-reports.md

 If you want to preview the static report you can run `npx sirv-cli .unlighthouse/client`

+Note: You will need to host your site using a web server.

 ## GitHub Actions & Netlify Example